Before Your Defense

 In order to submit your manuscript successfully, you must adhere to the formatting rules found in the most recent version of the "Guidelines and Requirements," as well as the deadlines outlined for the semester you plan to graduate.

-Last day for doctoral students to submit their manuscript for initial format review.
+Last day for doctoral students to submit doctoral dissertation or treatise for pre-defense format review.
 This review is required for graduation.

-Last day for master’s students to submit their manuscript for initial format review.This review is required for graduation.
+Last day for master’s students to submit master's thesis for pre-defense format review.This review is required for graduation.

-Last day for all doctoral and master’s students to receive clearance email from the Manuscript Clearance Office
+Last day for thesis, dissertation, and treatise students to receive an email from Manuscript Clearance confirming final clearance.

 *Missing a semester deadline will result in the student automatically being ineligible for graduation that term.